 I could see what they were risking their lives for–beluga whales, two of them, swimming in a protected cove near the road.

-Deciding that it was not worth dying over but badly wanting to see the whales ourselves, we waited until we could pull into a parking lot, and then we got a closer look at the belugas.
-One was milky white and the other, gray: it was a mama and her baby, 20 feet from us, slowly circling around one another.
+Deciding that it was not worth dying over but badly wanting to see the whales ourselves, we waited until we could pull into a parking lot and then got a closer look.
+One beluga was milky white and the other, gray: it was a mama and her baby, slowly circling around one another.

 As we stood there, moved by this quiet scene, an immense bird flew overhead, its feathers a dark mottled color, the beak not yet yellow.
 It was a juvenile bald eagle, eyeing the water for food, but it seemed to us as if, wings spread, he was an Alaskan ambassador, calling our attention to the splendor of our surroundings.
 (As if we needed reminding!)